HazyResearch/deepdive/doc/extractors.md

   - **Return:**

-    - The function `run` can either return a list of tuples, or **yield** a tuple multiple times.
+    - The function `run` can either return a list of tuples:

+            return [(sentence_id, gram, ngram[gram]) for gram in ngram]

+    - or **yield** a tuple multiple times.
 Each tuple it yields will be inserted into the database, just like each printed JSON object in json_extractor.
     - Each tuple can be an ordered list / tuple according to the order of `ddext.return` specification:

             yield (sentence_id, gram, ngram[gram])